zvc1234/CUDA-fractals/README.md

 # CUDA-fractals

-The project represents a CUDA programm that generates a fractal.
+The project represents a CUDA program that generates a fractal.